For More Information:

 About America’s Mental Health 2018

-Cohen Veterans Network and National Council for Behavioral Health partnered with Ketchum Analytics who conducted an online survey among 5,000 Americans, representative of the U.S. population based on age, gender, region, household income and race/ethnicity.
+Cohen Veterans Network and National Council for Mental Wellbeing partnered with Ketchum Analytics who conducted an online survey among 5,000 Americans, representative of the U.S. population based on age, gender, region, household income and race/ethnicity.
 The survey was conducted between July 31 – August 12, 2018, with a margin of error of +/- 1.38 at the 95% confidence level.
 Through the survey, the following groups were identified: veterans, active duty military and those with a secondary relationship with a veteran as well as those who have sought mental health treatment (Mental Health Treatment Seekers).
 A custom index was developed, ranking each state according to its mental health service access.
 Third-party data was gathered to determine access based on four pillars: providers, facilities, funding and satisfaction.
 Data was aggregated and averaged to each state, resulting in a score between 0 and 100, where 100 indicates the greatest access.

 About Cohen Veterans Network